 - Nursing Facilities - offer 24 hour nursing care for those with complex medical needs who can no longer live independently.

-To search for a licensed facility in your area, visit the Bureau of Healthcare Quality & Compliance website.
-You can search by city, zip code and/or facility type.
+To learn more about facilities in Nevada, visit the Bureau of Healthcare Quality & Compliance website.

 A variety of community supports are also available to seniors and people with disabilities throughout Nevada.
 Community supports not only help people live more independently, but they can also keep you connected.
 Examples of community supports that may be available include: